Lab 99 Web Design

 <txp:article form="whatever" />

-You will have noticed that this form, unlike the one we mentioned earlier, does not specify the ID number of the article.
+You will have noticed that this form, unlike the one we mentioned in the previous tutorial, does not specify the ID number of the article.
 If you do not specify which article is to be displayed, Textpattern’s default behaviour is to display all the articles that have been assigned to that particular section.

 You can limit the number of articles displayed, like this: